lqc/thinkcspy/source/list_algorithms.rst

         newlist.sort()

-But this doesn't take advantage of the fact that the two lists are already sorted, and is going to have poor scaleability and performance for very large lists.
+But this doesn't take advantage of the fact that the two lists are already sorted, and is going to have poor scalability and performance for very large lists.

 Lets get some tests together first: